HospitalRun/planning/Requirements/v1_0/Operative-Plan.md

 **Notes**:

-* this report can be supplemented with a custom form
+* The plan can be supplemented with a custom form.
+The same form will then be used in the Operative Report
-* once created, the plan can be edited, up until the point that it is completed.
+* Once created, the plan can be edited, up until the point that it is completed.

 ####Operation Plan